You may be able to claim back money from the government if you make energy-saving home improvements.

 You can get up to £500 more if you apply within 12 months of buying a home.

-You can also claim back up to £100 towards the cost of your Green Deal assessment if you install energy-saving improvements through the GDHIF.
+You can also claim back up to £100 towards the cost of your Green Deal assessment if you install energy-saving improvements recommended by the assessment through the GDHIF.

 This GDHIF offer may change or be withdrawn without notice at any time.
 The amount of funding available is limited.
 You may not be able to get any money back towards the cost of your Green Deal advice report.